JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 * "Practicing is what you do when you are not getting paid.
 You do it so that you will be paid, and paid well"

 ### Acceptance Testing
+Acceptance tests are a great way to make sure the business needs are understood and tested when a feature is created.
+These tests serve as the best form of documentation of requirements for developers.
+Acceptance tests must be written in a collaborative effort by both programmers and stakeholders.

+While acceptance tests are different than integration and unit tests they should be automated much the same as a unit or integration test would be.
+In a perfect world, developers would not write these tests instead QA or business analysts would write the tests.

+#### Original notes
 * A professional developer is a communications role as well as a development role.
 * Starts with an interesting story about how Bob wrote a feature from start to finish with a coworker and gained insights on how features are communicated.
 * premature precision is an issue on both sides.